 The Christ of Corcovado

-When you want to approach the viewpoint that is in front of the Christ, you have to go down some stairs where every person stands to take a picture with the Christ behind me, nor do I say that I think it wrong (I did it myself).
+When you want to approach the viewpoint in front of the Christ, you have to go down some stairs where every person stands to take a picture with the Christ behind me, nor do I say that I think it is wrong (I did it myself).

 The beaches of Rio de Janeiro.
 Copacabana and Ipanema

-There is, in general, an important culture of cult to the body and if you are like me, I do not do sports for years, gives a little bit of envy.
-If you go with your wife or girlfriend, I guarantee you, her will brighten your eyes…
+There is, in general, an important culture of cultivating the body, and if you are like me, I have not played a sport for years, which gave me a little bit of envy.
+But, if you go with your wife or girlfriend, I guarantee you, her eyes will brighten up.

 They also have beach bars but call them kioskos.
-They are very good, they have good atmosphere and some of them are well known.
-Like Barraca do Pepe for example, where they are said to prepare the best caipirinhas in Rio de Janeiro.
-That said, Pepe is past Ipanema, on Barra do Tijuca beach.
+They are excellent, have a good atmosphere, and some are well known like Barraca do Pepe, where they are said to prepare the best caipirinhas in Rio de Janeiro.

 La Pedra Do Arpoador

 People gather in this place and watch the sunset.
 In the meantime, have a beer or a caipirinha and clap after laying.
-It’s a very nice plan for after going to the beach.
+It’s a very nice plan after going to the beach.

-There are few tourists and it is more than recommended.
+There are few tourists, and it is more than recommended.
 If you do not feel like bathing, you can have a beer in the beach bar, which is very nice.

-It is called Point de Grumari, and it is also a restaurant very frequented by cariocas and with very few tourists.
-Judge for yourself.
+It is called Point de Grumari, and it is also a restaurant very frequented by Cariocas and very few tourists.
+See for yourself.

 Tijuca Park and Vista Chinesa

-One of the most beautiful points of this park is a Chinese view.
-Its name comes from the Chinese who came to Rio de Janeiro to try to grow rice and tea.
+One of the most beautiful points of this park is the Chinese view.
+Its name comes from the Chinese who came to Rio de Janeiro to grow rice and tea.
 They were located in Tijuca and built some buildings called Chinese houses.

-Urca is in the foothills of the Sugarloaf and is a neighborhood that is very nice.
-But what is particularly so about the Bar Urca in which people ask for their drink and go to the small wall whith views to the bay.
-As you can see the number of people is tremendous.
+Urca is in Sugarloaf’s foothills and is a very nice neighborhood, but what is so particular about Bar Urca is that people ask for their drink, and then they go to the small wall with amazing views of the bay.

 Are you planning to rent a car?

-Where to sleep in Rio de Janeiro?
+Where to Stay in Rio de Janeiro?